snowkit/snow/readme.md

 New binary builds are pushed to the repo once or twice a day.

 **BUT** new builds are done on every commit, and are available as soon as the build is complete and can be used directly, provided the build succeeded.
+The format is `lumen_%target%_%ver%_%git_commit%.zip`, for example : `lumen_linux64_1.0.0-alpha.0_bfe3e076f8e475f2dacef56ce3899f506ab00e03.zip`

-Edge build :
+Edge binary builds :

 [iOS](http://build.luxeengine.com:8111//repository/downloadAll/lumen_core_ios/latest.lastSuccessful)
 [Android](http://build.luxeengine.com:8111//repository/downloadAll/lumen_core_android/latest.lastSuccessful)